 Prospective Undergraduate Visiting Research Interns should contact relevant faculty members to determine interest and feasibility of the appointment.

 The Graduate Admissions Office reviews the application materials to determine eligibility and then approves or denies the request.
 If approved, Graduate Admissions establishes a student identification number (EmplID), which is emailed to the visiting student intern’s department, and then term activates the student intern for summer term.

 Completed visiting intern application requests are reviewed and processed in the order in which they are received.
 All materials must be submitted at least 30 days prior to the starting date of the appointment.
-Visa processing takes additional time.
-Departments are advised to factor these considerations into the timing of any request.
+Departments hosting international visiting student interns who need visas must submit the appointment request on or before April 1.